Blockchair/Blockchair.Support/API_DOCUMENTATION_EN.md

 * v.b1 - Dec 12th - Hooray!
 We're now providing data for the Bitcoin SV chain (BSV ticker).
 All API calls are fully compatible with Bitcoin Cash, i.e. if you need to request the latest nulldata (OP_RETURN) outputs, just replace `bitcoin-cash` with `bitcoin-sv`: https://api.blockchair.com/bitcoin-sv/outputs?q=type(nulldata)#

-Please note that SV support is in test mode, and not intended for production use until Bitcoin SV has a more clear roadmap (e.g. we won't be able to offer some functionality if blocks suddenly become larger than 1 exabyte...)
+Please note that Bitcoin SV support is in test mode, and not intended for production use until Bitcoin SV has a more clear roadmap (e.g. we won't be able to offer some functionality if blocks suddenly become larger than 1 exabyte...)

 ##### Data aggregation support (since Oct 8th)